 This course is designed for Air Force maintenance and logistics officers and civilian equivalents, as well as SNCO’s who are assuming duties on a MAJCOM logistics staff as an action officer, to better understand and more effectively participate in programming and budgeting processes at that level.

-This online course will help students l learn concepts that will enable the s safe and effective distribution of m materiel.
-The course is designed to shape day-to-day management of dis distribution processes, influence pos possible command policies, and ide identify the need for constant safety evaluation in Distribution Operations.
-Mo More specifically, the student will re review and apply risk management pr principles, learn governing directives, examine different types of c cargo movement operations, and receive a an overview of information management s systems, including GATES and IGC.
+This online course will help students to learn concepts that will enable them to safely and effectivly manage the distribution of materiel.
+The course is designed to shape day-to- day management of the distribution process, influence possible command policies, and identify the need for constant safety evaluation in Distribution Operations.

 This course is designed for Air Force logisticians who have recently or are about to assume duties involving leadership of supply and distribution activities associated with aircraft maintenance intermediate repair shops, or management of the shops themselves.
 Its purpose is to prepare those logisticians to more effectively support Air Force readiness by enhancing their understanding of how and why intermediate repair is incorporated in the logistics and sustainment engineering system.
 It reviews conceptual foundations of intermediate repair in logistics and sustainment system design, DoD and Air Force implementation policies, theoretical underpinnings of echelon and network approaches, and current Air Force initiatives with respect to integration of Air Force repair efforts.